D&D Naming Conventions by Race: Complete Reference Guide

 Carrion

-Carrion is a "virtue name"—a concept name chosen by tieflings who reject their birth names to define their own identity.
-Unlike traditional names, virtue names in D&D tiefling culture represent abstract concepts (not always positive ones), serving as aspirational identities or philosophical statements about the tiefling's place in the world.
+Carrion is a "virtue name," a concept name chosen by tieflings who reject their birth names to define their own identity.
+Unlike traditional names, virtue names in D&D tiefling culture use abstract concepts (not always positive ones) as aspirational identities or philosophical statements.

 Damakos